El Espectador: From daily to weekly

 Fidel Cano Correa tried to recover the financial balance and the newspaper's circulation.
 As a weekly, it was published on Saturdays, with Sunday's date.
 Counting with the free time readers have available on weekends, El Espectador focused on opinion, investigation, and analysis pieces, recovering its circulation, influence, and earnings.

 In 2007 Fidel Cano Correa stated in an interview with Revista Semana that "[the return to a daily edition] is just a possibility.
 We have been doing very well during the last three years, especially the last one."
 The Spanish group PRISA was considered as a strategic partner, but the negotiation failed when Santo Domingo refused to cede the control of the paper to PRISA.
 On 11 May 2008 El Espectador became a daily again, changing from broadsheet to tabloid format.

+As of 2024, El Espectador ranks as the second most consulted print media outlet in Colombia and the second most visited news website in the country, according to the annual Opinion Panel survey of Colombian opinion leaders.

 Daily focus, supplements, and alliances

 Every day of the week, except Sunday, El Espectador devotes around 10 pages to a specific "focus":